nautobot/nautobot/nautobot/docs/user-guide/administration/tools/nautobot-server.md

 --- 2.0.0
     With the removal of `django-cacheops` from Nautobot, this command no longer runs `invalidate all`.

+`--no-build-ui`
+Do not automatically build the new ui.

 `--no-clearsessions`
 Do not automatically clean out expired sessions.